HomeNavigation & AutoPhone Tracker Apps for Android

 A phone tracker is one of those tools you hope you never need until the day a phone slips out of a pocket on the train, or a teenager goes quiet on the way home.
 We have spent weeks living with these apps across a couple of Pixels and a Samsung, locating misplaced handsets, sharing trips with family, and checking how each one behaves in the background.
 The picks below are the ones we actually trust, with a strong nudge toward apps built on consent and transparency rather than spying.
 For more in this space, browse our full Navigation & Auto hub.

-1. Google Find My Device
+1. Google Find Hub (formerly Find My Device)

 2. Life360